Alin2299/Alin2299/README.md

 ##

 ## About Me
-I am a 4th year Computer Science student at the University of Waikato, New Zealand, with a passion for continuous learning and improvement, including staying informed about new technologies.

-I’m eager to apply my skills to real-world problem-solving and contribute to meaningful work such as research, as demonstrated by my experience completing a Summer Research Project at the University of Waikato.
+I am a 4th year Computer Science student at the University of Waikato, New Zealand, with a passion for continuous learning and improvement, including staying informed about new technologies and developments, and I’m eager to apply my skills to real-world problem-solving and contribute to meaningful work.

-My interests span various fields, including Data Analysis, AI/Machine Learning, and Software Development, and I also enjoy exploring how these intersect with areas such as Politics, Law, and Bioinformatics.
+My interests span various fields, including Data and Policy Analysis, Artificial Intelligence, and Security, and I am especially interested in exploring how technology intersects with areas such as Politics, Law, International Relations, and Bioinformatics.

-I have also participated in numerous volunteering opportunities, including with my current involvement with a New Zealand political party.
+I am also passionate about community and civic engagement, having participated in numerous volunteering opportunities, including with my current involvement with a New Zealand political party and the Waikato Political Science Students Association.

-## 🌱 I’m currently learning/experimenting with ...
-- Game Development
-- Machine Learning and Kaggle
-- AWS

 ## 🥇 Qualifications
 Bachelor of Science with Honours in Computer Science (2022-Present)